aravindcz/ParkingLot/README.md

 ## How to Run the Code

 1. Clone the repository: `git clone https://github.com/aravindcz/ParkingLot.git`
-2. Navigate to the project directory: `cd ParkingLot`
+2. Navigate to the project directory: `cd com/aravindcz/parkinglot/`
-3. Compile the Java files: `javac *.java`
+3. Compile the Java files: `javac model/*.java service/*.java ParkingLotCommandProcessor.java ParkingLotMain.java`
 4. Run the main class: `java ParkingLotMain`

 Follow the on-screen prompts to interact with the parking lot system.